MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/7-exercise-customize-settings.md

 1. Open the Command Palette
 1. Type "remote explorer" and select "View: Show Remote Explorer"
-1. Notice that port 5000 is already forwarded, even though you haven't started the app yet.
+1. Notice that port 5000 is already forwarded, even though you haven't started the app yet

 ## Examine syntax highlighting provided by Jinja extension

-1. Open the "template/index.html" file.
+1. Open the "template/index.html" file
 1. Scroll down to line 33 and notice that their is syntax highlighting on the "for" loop
    :::image type="content" source="../media/for-loop.jpg" alt-text="for loop with syntax highlighting":::